raphael/linux-samus/README.md

 ```
 ./setup.systemd.sh
 ```
 The same directory also contains `setup.systemd.sh`.
-When executed copies scripts and mxt-app to `/usr/local/bin` and configures systemd to run the script `enable-atmel.sh` on boot and from sleep (after suspend is resumed).
+When executed, it copies scripts and mxt-app to `/usr/local/bin` and configures systemd to run the script `enable-atmel.sh` on boot and from sleep (after suspend is resumed).

 ### Xorg